fourth forever is now turns giza pyramids into open-air contemporary art museum

 forever is now returns to giza pyramids for fourth edition

-The fourth edition of Forever Is Now is set to return to the iconic Giza Pyramids, transforming the ancient plateau into an open air museum celebrating contemporary art and cross-cultural collaboration.
+The fourth edition of Forever Is Now is set to return to the Giza Pyramids, transforming the ancient plateau into an open air museum celebrating contemporary art and cross-cultural collaboration.
 From October 24th to November 16th, 2024, twelve international artists will utilize the Pyramids as both a backdrop and a muse, reimagining the UNESCO World Heritage Site through various cultural lenses.
 Nadine Abdel Ghaffar, founder and curator of the exhibition, tells designboom: ‘The theme of this year’s edition draws on the idea of art as a tool for exploration and discovery.
 Just as archaeologists unearth layers of history, our artists are uncovering new interpretations of the past through their contemporary works.’

 ‘Artists become archaeologists by examining the remnants of the past and reinterpreting them through the lens of modern creativity.
 In the same way, visitors are encouraged to dig deeper into their own understanding of the world, to look beyond the surface, and to discover new narratives within the familiar,’ she continues.
 Enriching this, interactive and participatory light installations, sculptures, microarchitectures, and more come together to invite contemplation on how art can bridge history and present day.
 Weaving together nuanced narratives of time, space, and materiality, the works explore everything from sacred geometry and mythology to modern abstraction and digital innovation.